DanielUgoAli/Weather-cli/readme.md

 ### Windows

-Run the application using the batch script (automatically installs Python and dependencies if needed):
+Run the application using the batch script:

 ```cmd
 cd weather-cli